By George Papadelis

-Obedient plant (Physostegia) is a truly versatile plant with many desirable features that can make this North American native an asset in a sunny perennial garden.
-The flowers somewhat resemble a dragon’s head and thus, a common name of “false dragonhead” also evolved.
+Obedient Plant is a truly versatile plant, with many desirable features that make this North American native an asset in a sunny perennial garden.
+The flowers somewhat resemble a dragon’s head and thus the common name of “false dragonhead” evolved.
 These one-inch flowers come in white or shades of pink and are formed in straight rows along a narrow, pointed, spike-like flower head.
-Although it is a bit deceiving, the other common name, “obedient plant,” developed for another good reason.
+Although it is a bit deceiving, the common name “obedient plant” developed for another good reason.
 If pushed to one side, the individual flowers stay in that position for quite a while and are therefore “obedient.”
 In his book, The Harrowsmith Perennial Garden, Patrick Lima describes it this way: “If you have nothing else to do, you can reposition the individual flowers, which are attached to their stems by the botanical equivalent of a ball-and-socket joint.”

-Obedient plant likes full sun and may require staking if planted in part sun or rich soil.
+Obedient plant likes full sun and may require staking if planted in part sun or in rich soil.
 It will begin blooming in August and will continue through the end of September.
-Obedient plant has strong, straight stems and long-lasting flowers that make this a popular and beautiful cut flower.
+It has strong, straight stems and long-lasting flowers that make this a popular and beautiful cut flower.

-If you are willing to curb this plant’s appetite for space, obedient plant may work well for you.
+If you are willing to curb this plant’s appetite for space, Physostegia may work well for you.
 As a cut flower or a late-blooming perennial, this plant grows easily.
 If all else fails, you can always show a fellow gardener why this is called the obedient plant!